LopezGroup-ICIQ/care/README.md

 ### 3\.
 Julia microkinetic solver

 To run microkinetic simulations, the workflow relies on a [Julia](https://julialang.org/) backend for high-performance ODE integration. **No manual installation is required**.
-Thanks to `juliapkg`, the first time you execute a simulation that requires the Julia solver, the package will automatically:
+The first time you execute a simulation that requires the Julia solver, the `juliapkg` package will automatically:
-1. Download a private, compatible version of Julia (if you don't already have one).
+1. Download a private, compatible version of Julia if you don't already have one.
 2. Install the necessary Julia packages (`DifferentialEquations.jl`, etc.) defined in ``src/care/juliapkg.json`` into an isolated environment.

-*Note: The very first time you run a simulation, it may take a few extra minutes to download and precompile these dependencies.
+*Note: The very first time you run a kinetic simulation, it may take a few extra minutes to download and precompile these dependencies.
 Subsequent runs will be instantaneous.*

 -----